Zsott/Dash-Map-Board/configurationGuide.md

 ```
 "fieldMap" : {
     "field" : "alias",
+    "field" : "alias",
     "field" : "alias"
 }
 ```
-**Description**: Defines which fields of the data layer appear on the radar chart.
+**Description**: Defines which fields of the data layer appear on the bubble chart.
+It takes exactly 3 fields.
+First one will be used as X coordinate, second as Y coordinate and third will determine the size of the bubble.
 **Type**: object
 **Valid values**: Any string as keys, any string as aliases
-**Example value**: {"water" : "Water","waste" : "Waste water","elec" : "Electricity","gas" : "Gas", "internet": "Internet"}
+**Example value**: {"m_there" : "Moving there","m_from" : "Moving from","pop" : "Population"}
 **Tips**: This is one of the very rare occasions when you have to change the key.
-There will be as many axes on the radar chart as many key-value pairs in the fieldMap.

 #### [theme]/...
 ```